The Time Traveler's Wife: Stage musical

 A stage musical based on the book was announced to be in development in March 2021, which is due to premiere in the UK in late 2021 or early 2022.
 The musical will be titled The Time Traveller's Wife (using the UK spelling of Traveler) and feature a book by Lauren Gunderson music and lyrics by Joss Stone and Dave Stewart with additional lyrics by Kait Kerrigan.
-The production will be directed by Bill Buckhurst and produced by Colin Ingram for InTheatre Productions by special arrangement with Warner Bros.
+The production was set to be directed by Bill Buckhurst and produced by Colin Ingram for InTheatre Productions by special arrangement with Warner Bros.
 Theatre Ventures.

-In response to the announcement, Niffeneger revealed on Twitter she did not know about the project then clarified that the theatrical rights belonged to Warner Bros.
+In response to the announcement, Niffenegger revealed on Twitter she did not know about the project then clarified that the theatrical rights belonged to Warner Bros.

 The stage musical premiered at Storyhouse in Chester from 30 September 2022.
 The production was directed by Bill Buckhurst and designed by Anna Fleischle, with choreography by Shelley Maxwell, lighting design by Lucy Carter, illusions by Chris Fisher, video design by Andrzej Goulding, sound design by Richard Brooker, musical supervision & arrangement by Nick Finlow and orchestrations by Bryan Crook.

-The musical will transfer to London's West End at the Apollo Theatre from October 2023.
+The musical transferred to London's West End at the Apollo Theatre from October 2023.